Passive income is highly sought after and often misunderstood.

 Over the last year, crypto savings accounts have become very popular – simply because they provide much higher rates of return on your money.
 It’s important to note that these aren’t really “savings accounts”.
 These are investment and lending accounts that allow you to earn a high yield on your crypto “easily”.

-Two popular options are BlockFi and Celsius.
-You can earn upwards of 10.5% on your money at these places, but there are risks.
+Some popular options are Hodlnaut and Uphold.
+You can earn upwards of 19.5% on your money at these places, but there are risks.
 Check out our full guide to Crypto Savings Accounts here.

 Building a CD Ladder requires buying CDs (certificates of deposits) from banks in certain increments so that you can earn a higher return on your money.
 CDs are offered by banks and since they are a low risk investment they also yield a low return.
 This is a good option for the risk averse.

 For example, what you do if you want a five-year CD ladder is you do the following.
 Look how the rates rise over different time periods (these are estimated):

 If building a CD Ladder sounds complicated, you can also stick to a traditional high yield savings account or money market fund.
 While the returns aren’t as amazing as other things on this list, it’s better than nothing, and it’s truly passive income!

 We recommend building a CD Ladder at CIT Bank because they have one of the best CD products available.
 High rates and even a penalty-free CD option (which currently earns 1.85% APY).
 Check out CIT Bank here.

 Check out these great deals on the best high yield CDs on our full list of the best CD rates that get updated daily.

 Annuities are an insurance product that you pay for but can then provide you passive income for life in the form of monthly payments.
 The terms with annuities vary and are not always a great deal so it’s best to talk to a trusted financial advisor if you’re interested in purchasing an annuity.